-Thad Dunning is Robson Professor of Political Science at the University of California, Berkeley and directs the Center on the Politics of Development there.
-He studies comparative politics, political economy, and methodology.
-His first book, Crude Democracy: Natural Resource Wealth and Political Regimes (2008, Cambridge University Press), contrasts the democratic and authoritarian effects of oil and other natural resources; it won the Best Book Award from the Comparative Democratization Section of the American Political Science Association and the Gaddis Smith Prize, for the best first book on an international topic by a member of the Yale faculty.
+Thad Dunning is Robson Professor of Political Science at the University of California, Berkeley and directs the Center on the Politics of Development.
+He studies comparative politics, political economy, and research methodology.
 His current work on ethnic and other cleavages draws on field and natural experiments and qualitative fieldwork in Latin America, India, and Africa.
-Dunning has written on a range of methodological topics, including causal inference, statistical analysis, and multi-method research; his book Natural Experiments in the Social Sciences: A Design-Based Approach (2012, Cambridge University Press) was co-winner of the Best Book Award from the Experimental Research Section of APSA.
-Together with Susan Stokes, Marcelo Nazareno, and Valeria Brusco, he is the author of Brokers, Voters, and Clientelism: The Puzzle of Distributive Politics (2013, Cambridge University Press).
-Dunning’s articles have appeared in the American Political Science Review, Comparative Political Studies, International Organization, Journal of Conflict Resolution, Political Analysis, Studies in Comparative International Development, and other journals.
-He received a Ph.D. degree in political science and an M.A. degree in economics from the University of California, Berkeley (2006).
+Dunning has written on a range of methodological topics, including causal inference, statistical analysis, and multi-method research.
+He is chairing the inaugural EGAP regranting initiative, which aims to achieve greater cumulation of findings from experimental research on international development and political accountability.
+Dunning is the author of several award-winning books, including Natural Experiments in the Social Sciences: A Design-Based Approach (2012, Cambridge University Press—winner of the Best Book Award from the American Political Science Association’s Experiments Section), and Crude Democracy: Natural Resource Wealth and Political Regimes (2008, Cambridge University Press—winner of the Best Book Award from APSA’s Comparative Democratization Section).
+He also co-authored Brokers, Voters, and Clientelism: The Puzzle of Distributive Politics (Cambridge University Press, 2013), which won the 2014 Luebbert Prize for best book in comparative politics.
+Dunning’s articles have appeared in several journals, including the American Political Science Review, Comparative Political Studies, International Organization, Journal of Conflict Resolution, and Political Analysis.
+He received a Ph.D. in political science and an M.A. in economics from the University of California, Berkeley (2006).
 Before returning to Berkeley, he was Professor of Political Science at Yale University.